 The easiest way to find that out is by doing this http://ipinfo.io checked.

-- the terms and conditions of the provider assume that he must save data for it.
+- the terms and conditions of the provider require that he must save data for this.
 Often in the terms and conditions measures are called, which require an interchange of log files even including activities.

 - The company is located in a country where the provider is required by law to store and maintain data of users at any time.

-VPN Providers who have the company in one of the following countries are required by law to store and maintain "log files" about their own users and possibly also to share them with other countries:
+VPN Providers who have the company in one of the following countries are legally obliged to store and maintain “log files” about their own users and, under certain circumstances, to share them with other countries:

-"USA, Canada, United Kingdom, New Zealand, Australia, Israel, Japan, Singapore, South Korea, Denmark, France, Netherlands, Norway, Germany, Belgium, Italy, Sweden, Spain, Romania, Bulgaria, Poland"
+“USA, Canada, Great Britain, New Zealand, Australia, Israel, Japan, Singapore, South Korea, Denmark, France, Netherlands, Norway, Germany, Belgium, Italy, Sweden, Spain, Romania, Bulgaria, Poland”

-Generally you can also get any free VPN-Service to include in this list, since free services actually always "rented server use" and will never assume liability for the users.
-All freeVPN use "log files"!
+Generally you can also get any free VPN-Service Include in this list because free services actually always “use rented servers” and will never assume liability for the users.
+All freeVPN use “log files”!